elastisys/scale.cloudpool/README.md

     - ``name``: The logical name of managed machine pool.
-The exact way of identifying pool members may differ between implementations, but instance tags could, for example, be used.
+The exact way of identifying pool members may differ between implementations, but machine tags could, for example, be used.

     - ``driverConfig``: `CloudPoolDriver`-specific JSON configuration document, the contents of which depends on the particular ``CloudPoolDriver``-implementation